 Neuro Linguistic Programming (NLP):

-It is well known that if you tell a child not to do something, they end up doing it!
-That is because of the way we phrased our message, asking them to not walk in the mud for example (and their brain goes mud , what mud where, what fun, mud!) rather than asking them to stay close to us and stay on the path (which draws their attention to the path and they don’t notice the mud.
+You might known that when you tell a child not to do something, they end up doing it!
+That is because of the way we phrased our message.
+Asking a child not to walk in the mud, for example, (and their brain goes… mud, what mud, where, what fun, mud!) rather than asking them to stay close to us and stay on the path, which draws their attention to the path and they don’t notice the mud.

 Life Coaching uses tools and techniques from psychology, sociology, counselling, positive adult development and more.